nipeshkc7/beating-bookies/README.md

 To setup and run the application on your local machine, Follow these instructions:

-- Fork this repository, and cd into it.
+Clone this repository, and cd into it.

 ```bash
 git clone https://github.com/nipeshkc7/matched-betting-tracker.git